yaoman1324/yaoman1324.github.io/_pages/2_research.md

 * Chapter 2: Conducting computational text analysis on a representative corpus and an online survey experiment about gender meanings of Chinese names.

-* Chapter 3: Conducting interviews with people of Chinese origins about mis-gendering and de-gendring as their name-based microaggression experience.
+* Chapter 3: Conducting interviews with people of Chinese origins about degendring and misgendering as their name-based microaggression experience.

 ## **Gender Inequality in Education and Work**